Italian Somalis: Italian language in Somalia

-Prior to the Somali civil war, the legacy of Italian influence in Somalia was evinced by the relatively wide use of the Italian language among the country's ruling elite, including Siad Barre, which had served in the Italian colonial police.
+Prior to the Somali civil war, the legacy of Italian influence in Somalia was evinced by the relatively wide use of the Italian language among the country's ruling elite, including Siad Barre, who had served in the Italian colonial police.
 Until World War II, the Italian language was the only official language of Italian Somaliland (and all newspapers and magazines were only in Italian, like in the Corriere della Somalia).
 Italian was official in Italian Somaliland during the Fiduciary Mandate, and the first years of independence.

 By 1952, the majority of Somalis had some understanding of the Italian language.
 In 1954, the Italian government established post-secondary institutions of law, economics and social studies in Mogadishu.
 These institutions were satellites of the University of Rome, which provided all the instruction material, faculty and administration.
 All the courses were presented in Italian.
 By the end of the trust period in 1960, over 200,000 people in the nascent Somali Republic spoke Italian.
 In 1964, the institutions offered two years of study in Somalia, followed by two years of study in Italy.
 After a military coup in 1969, all foreign entities were nationalized, including Mogadishu's principal university, which was renamed Jaamacadda Ummadda Soomaliyeed (Somali National University).